OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 -  *Stop Time* – the simulation stop time.

 -  *Method* – the simulation solver.
-See Appendix C for solver details.
+See section :ref:`cruntime-integration-methods` for solver details.

 -  *Tolerance* – the simulation tolerance.